 You should also make sure that your kids have a good dental hygiene routine – on Halloween and every other day throughout the year.

-Following these tips will help to keep your kids’ teeth protected on Halloween, even if their trick- or-treating is successful.
+Following these tips will help protect your kids’ teeth on Halloween, even if their trick-or-treating is successful.
 Happy Halloween!